ClaudiaEfstath/PHOSP_Olink_NatImm/README.md

-Data and code relating to Liew et al., Nature Immunology 2023
+Code relating to Liew et al., Nature Immunology 2023

 Penalized logistic regression

-Please add a brief explination of what this code does
+This script creates a penalised logistic regression (PLR) with LASSO regression, forest plots of results, and stability testing of results.
+The PLR is a logistic regression technique that allows analysis of high demensional data by imposing a pentaly function to shrink the coeffcient variables, this allows only the most signficant variable to be included in the final model.

 Network_nat_imm_revs - Network analysis